State and Local Policy Database

 Freight System EfficiencyList All

-New Haven does not have a sustainable freight transportation plan in place nor does it have any policies that address freight efficiency.
+The City of New Haven does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 The South Central Connecticut Regional Water Authority is the water utility that provides the City of New Haven with drinking water services, while the Greater New Haven Water Pollution Control Authority manages the city’s wastewater treatment and stormwater management.